Matt Vierling Player Props: Tigers vs. Blue Jays

 Matt Vierling At The Plate

-- Vierling has nine hits and an OBP of .353, both of which are tops among Detroit hitters this season.
+- Vierling leads Detroit with an OBP of .316 this season while batting .257 with three walks and two runs scored.

-- Vierling has gotten a hit in five of eight games this year (62.5%), with multiple hits twice.
+- Vierling has gotten a hit in five of nine games this season (55.6%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.